Infinity (1996 film): Production

 Broderick later said in 1997, "It was a difficult job and took four years from start to finish."

 Reception

-The film has a 62% rating on Rotten Tomatoes.
-Roger Ebert awarded the film three stars.
+On Rotten Tomatoes the film has a 62% rating based on reviews from 13 critics.
+Roger Ebert awarded the film three out of four stars.
 Leonard Maltin awarded it two and a half stars.

 Emanuel Levy of Variety gave the film a negative review and described the film as "a flawed movie that suffers from a weak performance by Patricia Arquette."
-On the other hand, John Krewson of The A.V.
+John Krewson of The A.V.
 Club gave it a positive review and wrote that "saps, scientific or otherwise, will enjoy it."